MiniVP/Aura/README.md

 6. Load the firmware onto the Arduino.
 7. Once the RTC clock has been set once, you can comment the previously edited `rtc.set` instructions to prevent a clock reset at each Arduino reboot.
 8. Resend the firmware to the Arduino.

+# Error codes

+The digital 9 pin is connected to a LED that is only used to indicate errors on startup.
+The LED should blink once at startup to indicate the LED itself works, then never turn on again.

+* If the LED blinks 4 times, stays on for 1.5 second, then blinks again : The SD card initialization failed.
+Check your card, your card reader and the proper connection of the reader on the board.
+* If the LED blinks 8 times, stays on for 1.5 second, then blinks again : The SD card was initialized, but the board could not open the `DATA.CSV` file for writing.
+Check the card has enough space or the file does not already exist and is not read-only.